Not sure what to do in Ipoh, Malaysia? Don’t worry, we are here to help.

 From the name, you might think that Catch-A-Toy is your typical crane machine arcade.
 Though on the surface it might look like it, there are secrets that many visitors aren’t aware of.

-Many of the Catch-A-Toy stores boast incredible interior decor, making it one of the most places in Ipoh for photography.
+Many of the Catch-A-Toy stores boast incredible interior decor, making it one of the best places in Ipoh for photography.
 The one Catch-A-Toy that swept me off my feet was the Catch-A-Toy @ New Town.

 This store only features a few crane machines, but its most impressive feature is the stunning art in the rear.
 The art exhibit somewhat resembles the revolutionary art museum at teamLab Borderless Tokyo.
 Now you won’t have to take a trip to Tokyo to see the cool art exhibition!

 Where To Stay In Ipoh, Malaysia

 If you are looking for a cheap hostel for a comfortable stay, then look no further.
 Vloft Backpackers Hostel features mixed dormitory beds, simple decor, and clean facilities.
 It is a true backpacker hostel where you can meet other like-minded travelers!

 If you are not sure what to see in Ipoh, staying at Vloft Backpackers Hostel will guarantee that you are within close proximity to the best Ipoh activities!